 "Bourjois & Co.
 The American woman of 1850 found no difficulty choosing a French face powder or perfume.
 In those days the offerings of Paris were few in number, but of enviable fame.
 Perfumes and powders were imported to the United States 'by request' Americans traveling in France, having once used them, found them indispensable.
 And among the importations of that day was Java, the face powder of the Paris house of Bourjois.
 Bourjois & Co. records class them as the oldest producers of face powders in the world.
 Java powder is still one of the leading staples of the firm and on its merits largely have been built the reputation of the house Bourjois & Co. was founded by A Bourjois.
 The present heads of the company are Paul and Pierre Wertheimer.
 The factory is in Pantin, a Paris suburb.
 In addition to the powder and rouge lines for which the house is most widely known, they put out several popular perfumes.
 Ashes of Roses is one of the best known of the house's products.
 This includes a complete line down to sachet powders and lip sticks.
 Among the spring novelties are the leatherette pocket cases for powders.
 Manon Lescaut talcum powder in a new metal container, and three new shades of rouge - currant, rose, velvet of peaches and coral rose.
 BM Douglas is manager of the American branch."

-In 1940, the Nazi Luftwaffe started to drop their bombs near London, where the target was the Croydon airfield and adjacent factories producing wartime components.
-British Hurricane fighter jets pursued the enemy bombers.
-Two German Messerschmitt fighter planes crashed into the heavily populated suburbs.
-Paul Douglas, vice president of Bourjois, Inc. at the time, revealed that one of the firm's British perfume factories had been destroyed.
+In 1940, during the intense bombing raids of World War II, the Luftwaffe began targeting key areas in London, with the Croydon airfield and the surrounding factories being prime locations.
+Among the facilities struck was the Bourjois perfume factory.
+As British Hurricane fighter jets engaged the enemy bombers, two German Messerschmitt planes crashed into the heavily populated suburbs, exacerbating the devastation.
+Paul Douglas, vice president of Bourjois, Inc. at the time, confirmed that one of the company’s British factories had been destroyed in the attack.

 The photo below shows the rebuilt Bourjois factory (in the center) in 1949, colorized by me.